Trespass (1992 film): Plot

-While looking around in the abandoned building, they are spotted by a gang, led by King James, who is there to execute an enemy.
-Vince and Don witness the murder, but give themselves away and only manage to force a stalemate when they grab Lucky, King James' half-brother.
+While searching the building, Vince is spotted by a gang, led by King James, who is there to execute an enemy.
+Vince and Don witness the murder, but give themselves away and only manage to force a stalemate when they grab Lucky, James' half-brother.
 Barricading themselves behind a door, they continue trying to find the gold.
-Adding to their troubles is an old homeless man, Bradlee, who had stumbled in on them while they were trying to find the gold.
+Adding to their troubles is an old homeless man, Bradlee, who had stumbled upon them while they were trying to find the gold.

-King James eventually calls in some reinforcements.
-While doing some reconnaissance, Raymond, the man who supplies guns to King James, finds Don and Vince's car and the news of the gold, and figures out why "two white boys" would be in their neighborhood.
+James eventually calls in some reinforcements.
+While doing some reconnaissance, Raymond, the man who supplies guns to James, finds Don and Vince's car and the news of the gold, and figures out why "two white boys" would be in their neighborhood.
 Raymond manipulates Savon, one of James' men (who would rather just kill Don and Vince than follow James' approach of trying to talk to them) into shooting at Don and Vince.
-Lucky says he needs to have shot of heroin from his drug bag he had on him as he starts to cough continuously.
-Don releases one of Luckys arms so he can use the syringe but instead stabs Don in the neck and tries to escape.
-Vince and Lucky get into a struggle and then one of James men spots the struggle through the window and takes aim with a sniper rifle which eventually leads to Lucky being shot by accident.
-(Savon: "I guess he wasn't too lucky, huh?")
-King James is now furious and runs after Don and Vince, who have now found the stash of gold (having determined the map was drawn with the intention of looking UP at the ceiling, instead of down at the floor) and are trying to get out with it while avoiding King James.
+Lucky says he needs to have a shot of heroin from his drug bag he had on him as he starts to cough continuously.
+Don releases one of Lucky's arms so he can use the syringe but instead stabs Don in the neck and tries to escape.
+Vince and Lucky get into a struggle and then one of James' men, Luther, spots the struggle through the window and takes aim with a sniper rifle which eventually leads to Lucky being shot by accident.
+James is now furious thinking that Don and Vince killed Lucky and runs after them, who have now found the stash of gold (having determined the map was drawn with the intention of looking UP at the ceiling, instead of down at the floor) and are trying to get out with it while avoiding James.

-Vince orders Bradlee to take the weakened Don into the other room and lock themselves while he climbs up the chimney to get some help.
-Once up on the roof, Vince repels down the building but James spots him and before he can shoot Vince, Vince crashes through the window of another floor and escapes down the stairs.
-Meanwhile Bradlee accidentally makes a noise, drawing the attention of one of James men, Wickey grabs an axe and breaks down the door.
+Vince orders Bradlee to take the weakened Don into the other room and lock themselves in the room while he climbs up the chimney to get some help.
+Once up on the roof, Vince rappels down the building but James spots him and before he can shoot Vince, Vince crashes through the window of another floor and escapes down the stairs.
+Meanwhile, Bradlee accidentally makes a noise, drawing the attention of one of James' men, Wickey, who grabs an axe and breaks down the door.
 Wickey is then ambushed by the now recovered Don who then takes his gun and Don is confronted by James.
 Don and James end up shooting and killing each other.
 Savon and Raymond also kill each other.
 The building they were in gets burned to the ground.
-Vince encounters Bradlee outside the building, and Bradlee tells Vince to run.
-(Vince cannot drive away, since Raymond ripped out the wires in his engine, gave him four flat tires, and cut the line to his CB radio).
+Vince encounters Bradlee outside the building, and Bradlee tells Vince to run (Vince cannot drive away, since Raymond ripped out the wires in the engine of Don's SUV, gave the SUV four flat tires, and cut the line to Don's CB radio).
 Once Vince is out of the way, Bradlee picks up the haul of gold that was left behind and walks away, laughing.